CosmicSeaFox/CosmicSeaFox/README.md

 #  About Me

-No grand plan.
-Just curious thoughts, questionable ideas, and a habit of turning them into things worth keeping.
+It starts with a curious thought, takes an unexpected turn, and somehow becomes something real and worth keeping.
+I just like seeing how far an idea can go once I decide to build it.

 # Tech Stack